edcarp/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 If any of these occurs during the course of your research project, all you need to do is update the contents of your `environment.yml` file accordingly and then run the following command.

 ~~~
-$ cd
+$ cd ~/
 $ cd rnaseq-project-2
 $ conda env update --prefix ./env --file environment.yml  --prune
 ~~~
 {: .language-bash}

-Note that the `--prune` option tells Conda to remove any installed packages not defined in environment.yml
+Note that the `--prune` option tells conda to remove any installed packages not defined in environment.yml

 > ## Rebuilding a Conda environment from scratch
 >